Tuesday, December 17, 2013

 Burgos Museum, Vigan

-This was Father Jose Burgos house located near Vigan City Hall.
-They opened this house to the public displaying the collection of antiques nonly Father Burgos personal stuffs but also stuffs from Kankanay Tribe an Ilocano Tribe.
-You'll get to know the famous personalities and heroes from this Northern Region that we read in our history books.
+This was Father Jose Burgos's house, located near Vigan City Hall.
+They opened this house to the public, displaying a collection of antiques, not only from Father Burgos's personal collection but also from the Kankanay and Ilocano Tribes.
+You'll get to know the famous personalities and heroes from this Northern Region that we read about in our history books.

 Hidden Garden, Vigan

 Hidden Garden is perfect for plant lovers.
-They have a huge collection of plants locally and some imported ones too which are for sale.
-Aside from the plants, they are also selling clay pots, souvenir items, Ilocos vinegar, etc. They have a restaurant too - dining here will give an ambiance closer to nature.
-Lots of plants and flowers every where.
+They have a huge collection of locally grown and imported plants for sale.
+In addition to the plants, they sell clay pots, souvenir items, Ilocos vinegar, etc. They also have a restaurant—dining here will bring you closer to nature.
+There are lots of plants and flowers everywhere.
 I want to have a garden like this one!

 Fil-Spanic Friendship Park and Buridek Museum

-Children will enjoy to this place.
-There are a lot of trees abounding in this area, a good place to relax and breathe fresh air and let the children run and play in their mini playground.
-Aside from that, Buridek Museum is an interactive place to learn about Vigan - its History and Culture.
-Thus children can learn all about Vigan here easily here even adults will appreciate this place too.
+Children will enjoy this place.
+There are many trees abounding in this area, a good place to relax and breathe fresh air and let the children run and play in their mini playground.
+Aside from that, Buridek Museum is an interactive place to learn about Vigan—its History and Culture.
+Thus, children can learn all about Vigan here easily, and even adults will appreciate this place, too.

 Pagburnayan, Vigan Ilocos, Sur

-Historically, it is believed that pottery in Vigan was introduced by the Chinese traders during 14th century.
-Jar Factories in Vigan has been established in this Barangay for a long time ago (please refer on attached map below).
-This barangay was known as "Pagbantayan" (old name) and is now named Pagburnayan that means Jar Factories.
-Burnay is an Iocano word for jars.
+Historically, it is believed that pottery in Vigan was introduced by Chinese traders during the 14th century.
+Jar factories in Vigan have been established in this barangay for a long time (please refer to the attached map below).
+This barangay was known as "Pagbantayan" (the old name) and is now named Pagburnayan, which means jar factories. " Burnay " is an Ilocano word for jars.

 Monday, December 2, 2013